0xKourama/Elbanna-NP-Notes/personal/dump.md

+# what is my mission?
+1. achieve mastery of everything
+	1. achieve understanding of everything
+		1. find the common areas of everything
+			1. everything has attributes
+				1. a purpose
+				2. a state
+				3. a function

 # self-negotiation
 1. Remove self-resistances by understanding yourself and being receptive to what is has to say
 2. Acknowledging your shadow self and negative emotions other than letting them fester like an infection while unexpressed